jetify-com/opensource/aisdk/ai/README.md

 ## Introduction

-**AI SDK for Go** is a unified interface for interacting with multiple AI providers including OpenAI, Anthropic, and more.
+Jetify's **AI SDK for Go** is a unified interface for interacting with multiple AI providers including OpenAI, Anthropic, and more.
 Inspired by [Vercel's AI SDK](https://github.com/vercel/ai) for TypeScript, we bring a similar developer experience to the Go ecosystem.

-This Go SDK is developed and maitained by [Jetify](https://www.jetify.com).
+It is maintained and developed by [Jetify](https://www.jetify.com) and used by our AI agents to integrate with different LLM providers in production.

 ### The Problem